All Authors A-Z

 Dan Waddell is a journalist, novelist and author.
 He covered two seasons of county cricket for the Daily Telegraph and his books include Who Do You Think You Are? and Field of Shadows: The Remarkable True Story of the English Cricket Tour of Nazi Germany, 1937.
 He captains Acton 2nd XI in the Middlesex County League where he tries and fails to pass on sage advice to young players.

-Paul Waddington is the author of Seasonal Food and Shades of Green.
+Paul Waddington is the author of Seasonal Food: a guide to what's in season when and why and 21st-Century Smallholder: from windowboxes to allotments, how to go back to the land without leaving home.
 He is also a newspaper columnist and professional writer.
 He takes a deep interest in food and environmental issues and grows vegetables, keeps bees and lives as sustainably as possible in Yorkshire.

 Lucy Wadham was born in London and has lived in France for the past twenty years.
 She is the author of Lost, shortlisted for the Macallan Gold Dagger for Fiction.
 Her most recent book is The Secret Life of France.